What is the FENSA Scheme?

 Since April 2002, all replacement glazing has come within the scope of building regulations.
-This means anyone who installs replacement windows or doors has to comply with new thermal performance standards (replacing the glass is exempt).
+This means anyone who installs replacement windows or doors has to comply with current regulations for the following areas:

 There are two ways to prove compliance:

 - A certificate showing that the work has been done by a FENSA registered company.

 - A certificate from the local authority or building control authority saying that the installation has approval under building regulations.